polyaxon/polyaxon/docs/templates/polyaxon_tracking/introduction.md

 In previous versions of Polyaxon, we only exposed metrics reporting through, [polyaxon-helper](polyaxon_helper).

-The new polyaxon-client allows more advanced workflows, both mangaed by Polyaxon, in-cluster runs, or on external environment (e.g. your local machine).
+The new polyaxon-client allows more advanced workflows, both managed by Polyaxon, in-cluster runs, or on external environment (e.g. your local machine).

 This section will guide you how to track: